SergioB/accounts-entry/README.md

 We wanted something to work with that used [Iron Router](https://github.com/EventedMind/iron-router), [Bootstrap 3](https://github.com/mangasocial/meteor-bootstrap-3), and didn't require the forcing of the dropdown box that didn't seem to be easily styled.
 But we love the ease of adding more packages like `accounts-facebook` or `accounts-twitter`, so we fully support the OAuth packages by adding buttons to let people sign-up/sign-in with those services if you add them.
 By default, accounts-entry doesn't offer email/password login functionality.
-If you `mrt add accounts-password`, accounts-entry will offer your users the option to sign-up/sign-in with a username and password.
+If you `meteor add accounts-password`, accounts-entry will offer your users the option to sign-up/sign-in with a username and password.

 ![Example](http://github.differential.io/accounts-entry/images/Example.png)